-Yes, “frequency” and “recency” may sound self-explanatory, but Google often uses language differently than we do.
-Knowing exactly what your data represents is a key first step when using it to guide your digital strategy.
+Yes, “frequent” and “recent” users may sound self-explanatory, but Google often uses language differently than we do.
+Knowing exactly what that data represents is a key first step when using it to guide your digital strategy.

 In Google Analytics, frequency refers to how often visitors return to your site within a time frame.
 You set the time frame manually, using the Date Range selection in the top right of your dashboard.
 Google is recording Sessions, or a visitor’s single website experience on a specific device.
 If a visitor came to your site three times in one week, Google would view and record those visits individually.
 One would be a “first session,” one would be a “second session,” and one would be a “third session.”
 Rather than lumping these sessions together into one “three-time visitor,” Google records three separate data points.

 Recency refers to the length of time (in days) since a specific visitor last came to your site.
 Measured in days, this metric tracks a visitor’s last visit to your website on a specific device.
 If a visitor went to your site using her laptop on Monday, her iPhone on Tuesday, and her laptop again on Wednesday, she would be recorded twice.
 If you checked your analytics on Thursday, she would be counted twice: once for “days since last session” on her laptop and once for “days since last session” or her iPhone.

 First: Where Do I Find Frequency & Recency?

 On your Google Analytics dashboard, select the Audience category on the left.
 Click the Behavior drop-down, then select Frequency & Recency.

 By default, you’ll see a screen that shows frequency data.
 Navigate between frequency (Count of Sessions) and recency (Days Since Last Session) using the two links near the top of the dashboard.